Anorexia

 • Set small goals

 Especially your feelings about food.
-This can help you make sense of what’s going on and help you start to recover.
+This can help you and people you trust make sense of what’s going on and help you start to recover.

 Make a list of things you like about yourself.
 It could be about your body, but it doesn’t have to be.
-It could be your smile, hairstyle, taste in music or football skills.
+You could write about your smile, hairstyle, taste in music, or football skills.
 Once you think of a few positive things, you’re more likely to be able to think of some more.
 It can really help improve the way you think about yourself.

 • Stay strong

 Remember that you're stronger than anorexia.
-You can beat it.
+You can beat it and people do recover.

 Recovering from an eating disorder